-The average monthly wages paid were K479,000 for crop production, K1.4 million7 and K700,000 for poultry, K400,000 for temporary workers in the stock-feed segment and K260,000 for temporary workers in the forestry segment.
+The average monthly wages paid were K479,000 for crop production, K1.4 million and K700,000 for poultry, K400,000 for temporary workers in the stock-feed segment and K260,000 for temporary workers in the forestry segment.
 The entrepreneurs operating in the forestry sector earned approximately K1.7 million per month from their profits, which was more than adequate to meet their families' food needs.
 However, these entrepreneurs may still have been susceptible to moderate poverty if they were unable to provide decent housing, electricity and water for their families.
 The entrepreneurs in the stock-feed segment earned K684,000 per month on average, which was inadequate to meet their families' food needs.
-The crop production firms earned profits of K1.9 million per month on average, which was adequate to meet food needs.
 In the poultry segment, the firms earned monthly profits of K2.6 million and K1.9 million, respectively, which were adequate to meet the food needs of a family of 5.